North Carolina bars could reopen, serve customers outside in bill advancing in General Assembly

-RALEIGH -- North Carolina bars closed due to the pandemic could again serve patrons who are outdoors in legislation that's advancing in the General Assembly.
+A vote is expected on Thursday to determine whether that will happen.

-One of two bills that cleared a Senate committee on Tuesday would allow bars and similar private clubs whose doors remain completely closed under Gov. Roy Cooper's executive order to sell beverages outside, whether on a patio or under a tent.
+One of two bills that cleared a Senate committee on Tuesday would allow bars whose doors remain completely closed under Gov. Roy Cooper's executive order to sell beverages outside, whether on a patio or under a tent.
 Under Phase 2 of the state's reopening plan, bars are not allowed to operate.

+What can reopen in North Carolina?
+Information about Phase 1, Phase 2 and Phase 3

 Under the current policy, it's likely bars won't be able to open back up until Phase 3, which is several weeks away.
 Restaurants and salons were allowed to reopen with the introduction of Phase 2.